lyteword/chspurgeon-tod/volume-2/psalm-48.md

 **Verse 13.** *Her bulwarks.*

-1\.The designation and constitution of Jesus Christ to be King of the church, King of Zion, is the great bulwark of Zion.
+1\.
+The designation and constitution of Jesus Christ to be King of the church, King of Zion, is the great bulwark of Zion.

-2\.The second bulwark of Zion is the promises of God, which are innumerable.
+2\.
+The second bulwark of Zion is the promises of God, which are innumerable.

-3\.The watchful providence of God over the church.
+3\.
+The watchful providence of God over the church.

-4\.Another bulwark is God's special presence.
+4\.
+Another bulwark is God's special presence.
 God is in a special manner present in his church.

-5\.The last bulwark unto which all others may be reduced, is the covenant of God: "For this God is our God." *John Owen.*
+5\.
+The last bulwark unto which all others may be reduced, is the covenant of God: "For this God is our God." *John Owen.*

 **Verse 14.** *This God is our God for ever and ever.* What a portion then is that of the believer!
 The landlord cannot say of his fields, these are mine for ever and ever.
 The king cannot say of his crown, this is mine for ever and ever.
 These possessions shall soon change masters; these possessors shall soon mingle with the dust, and even the graves they shall occupy may not long be theirs; but it is the singular, the supreme happiness of every Christian to say, or have a right to say, "This glorious God with all his divine perfections is my God, for ever and ever, and even death itself shall not separate me from his love." *George Burder.*